fmilkau/powertac-experiment-manager/README.md

 On top of the configuration files included in this repository, you need a file containing your machine specific configuration (e.g. passwords).

-Rename the default configuration `.env.example` to `.env` and adapt it to your requirements.
+Rename the default configuration `example.env` to `.env` and adapt it to your requirements.
 The default configuration is designed to run the Experiment Manager in local mode, meaning that it is only available on the machine it is running on.